Jay Seidel

 About Jay

-Jay Seidel is professor and director of the Fullerton Drone Lab at Fullerton College.
-He has always had a passion for aviation as he was a member of the Civil Air Patrol as a teenager, where he flew gliders and immersed himself in all things aviation.
-This, coupled with his other passion of visual storytelling, is what lead him to drones and to create the Fullerton Drone Lab at Fullerton College.
+Jay Seidel is a professor and director of the Fullerton Drone Lab at Fullerton College.
+He has always had a passion for aviation.
+As a teenager, he was a member of the Civil Air Patrol, where he flew gliders and immersed himself in all things aviation.
+This, coupled with his other passion for visual storytelling, led him to drones and to create the Fullerton Drone Lab at Fullerton College.

-He wrote the textbook Drones: Training and Applications to Digital Imaging (now in its fourth edition) and has been a guest speaker and trainer at a variety of industry workshops and conferences.
-He is the president of the AUVSI California Chapter, which focuses on the advancement of uncrewed systems and robotics represents corporations and professionals in defense, civil and commercial markets across California.
+He authored the textbook Drones: Training and Applications to Digital Imaging (now in its fifth edition) and has served as a guest speaker and trainer at industry workshops and conferences.
+He served as the first president of the AUVSI California Chapter for four years and helped establish the chapter in the Golden State.
+The association focuses on advancing uncrewed systems and robotics and represents corporations and professionals in defense, civil, and commercial markets across California.

-He served 12 years in the U.S. Army and California Army National Guard where he worked as an engineer and photojournalist.
+He served 12 years in the U.S. Army and the California Army National Guard, where he worked as a combat engineer at Fort Bragg, North Carolina, and as a photojournalist at Los Alamitos, California.

-He earned his bachelor’s degree in journalism of Cal State Long Beach and his master’s degree in communications from Cal State Fullerton.
-He also teaches drone courses at Cal State Long Beach and Cal State Chanel Islands.
-He is also developing a drone workshops for San Diego State University and Cal State Northridge.
+He earned his bachelor’s degree in journalism from Cal State Long Beach and his master’s degree in communications from Cal State Fullerton.
+He also teaches drone courses at Cal State Long Beach and Cal State Channel Islands.
+He has provided drone workshops at San Diego State University and various agencies across California.

-In addition to teaching drone tech courses, he also teaches courses in multimedia and visual journalism and trains students on everything from writing and photography to audio and video (including drones and 360 video).
+In addition to teaching drone tech courses, he also teaches multimedia and visual journalism courses.
+He trains students in everything from writing and photography to audio and video (including drones and 360 video).
 He has worked as a journalist for more than 15 years.

-He is also the founder and festival director of the Southern California Drone Film Festival, which showcases the creative work or aerial visual storytellers.
+He is also the founder and festival director of the Southern California Drone Film Festival, which showcases the creative work of aerial visual storytellers.

-The Orange County native enjoys spending time with his family, sports, traveling, photography, flying drones, 360 video/VR, and all things tech.
+The Orange County native enjoys spending time with his family and friends, playing sports, traveling, photography, flying drones, 360 video/VR, and all things tech.